aws-solutions-library-samples/guidance-for-processing-overhead-imagery-on-aws/README.md

 1. Click `Advanced` on the left sidebar menu
 1. Find `Memory` and adjust it to 12 GB

-#### error TS2307: Cannot find module ‘osml-cdk-constructs’

-If you encounter an error while running `npm i` that leads to an error:

-> error TS2307: Cannot find module ‘osml-cdk-constructs’ or its corresponding type declarations.

-Please execute the following command and try again:

-> npm install osml-cdk-constructs

-#### OSML-DCDataplane Stack Creation Failure
+#### OSML-DataIntake-Dataplane Stack Creation Failure

 If you encounter the following error during the deployment of the OSML-DCDataplane stack:

 ```
-OSML-DCDataplane failed: Error: The stack named OSML-DCDataplane failed creation, it may need to be manually deleted
+OSML-DataIntake-Dataplane failed: Error: The stack named OSML-DataIntake-Dataplane failed creation, it may need to be manually deleted
 from the AWS console: ROLLBACK_COMPLETE: Resource handler returned message: "Invalid request provided: Before you can
 proceed, you must enable a service-linked role to give Amazon OpenSearch Service permissions to access your VPC.
 (Service: OpenSearch, Status Code: 400, Request ID: 11ab9b5f-b59b-418a-9f89-98b1700bd248)"